About me & my tools

 Flutter & Dart

 The developer experience is amazing here.
-The idea for GetCoffee made me learn and practice Flutter & Dart, making it a great fit for many projects.
-Most of my projects and work experiences are built with this framework.
+The idea for GetCoffee made me learn and practice Flutter & Dart, making it a great fit for many mobile projects.

 Firebase & TypeScript